 Comprehensive gene annotation pipeline

 The GENCODE genesets for human and mouse comprise a core of manual annotation for protein-coding, long non-coding RNA and pseudogene loci.
 These are supplemented by Ensembl annotation for small ncRNA genes, novel transcripts, and mouse genes in regions that are not yet manually annotated.
 Experienced human annotators using the Zmap/otter suite of annotation software define transcript structure and function by integrating a large number of orthogonal data types, computational predictions of genic features and literature.
 Transcript structures are predominantly determined based on refined alignments of transcriptomic data generated by first, second and third generation sequencing technologies.
-Transcription start sites are identified using CAGE and RAMPAGE data, while polyAseq perfoms the same role for transcription termination sites.
+Transcription start sites are identified using CAGE and RAMPAGE data, while polyAseq performs the same role for transcription termination sites.
 The protein-coding potential of transcripts is investigated using protein homologies from reference databases, cross-species conservation as defined by PhyloCSF and PhastCons, and alignment of mass spectrometry and ribosome profiling data.
 Loci where no transcripts show evidence of protein-coding potential are classified as long non-coding RNAs.
-Pseudogene transcript models are annotated based on support from protein homologies and the identification of disabling mutation or retrotransposition and lack of locus-specific transcription.
+Pseudogene transcript models are annotated based on support from protein homologies and the identification of disabling mutations or retrotransposition and lack of locus-specific transcription.
 Annotators are directed towards regions of likely significance by computational approaches that report new or inconsistent data.
 These include Ensembl, PhyloCSF regions of conservation with protein-coding characteristics, and predictions of pseudogenes and retrotransposed loci by PseudoPipe, RCPedia and Retrofinder.
 Where a data type is not available to be displayed in Zmap, annotators access via UCSC and Ensembl browsers or custom browsers such as Zenbu.

 Integrated approach to pseudogene identification and classification

 The Yale group has substantial experience in pseudogene annotation and analysis.
 In collaboration with the UCSC and HAVANA group, Yale have developed a variety of methods to identify pseudogenes \cite{16574694,16925835,22951037}.
-These including PseudoPipe, which takes as input all known protein sequences in the genome and using an homology search is able to identify disabled copies of functional paralogs (referred to as pseudogene parents).
-Based on their formation mechanism pseudogenes are classified into 3 main biotypes: processed, unprocessed and ambiguous.
-A second and newer method, RCPedia, focuses on the annotation of retrotransposed (processed) pseudogenes \cite{23457042}.
-These pipelines and extended versions of them will be used to finish the annotation of mouse genome including annotation of both the mouse reference and the recently available 18 mouse strain assemblies.
+These include PseudoPipe, which takes as input all known protein sequences in the genome and uses homology search to identify disabled copies of functional paralogs (referred to as pseudogene parents).
+Based on their formation mechanism pseudogenes are classified into 2 main biotypes: processed and unprocessed.
+A second method, RCPedia, focuses on the annotation of retrotransposed (processed) pseudogenes \cite{23457042}.
+The UCSC retrocopy annotation pipeline and Ensembl GeneBuild will supply additional supporting evidence for the annotated pseudogene models.
+These pipelines and extended versions of them will be used to finish the annotation of mouse genome including annotation of both the mouse reference and the recently available mouse strain assemblies.
 The pseudogene collection will be characterized by activity across mouse tissues and in the mouse strain collection and further classified to identify unitary and polymorphic pseudogenes across the strains.
 Finally, these methods will be extended to support the annotation pseudogene variability across human individuals and, in doing so, help to understand the boundary between protein-coding genes and pseudogenes.

 Computational methods to evaluate and enhance gene annotation